jbranchaud/deval/subjects/voldemort/extraction.md

 This class is similar to `VoldemortConfig` in a lot of ways.
 It is a rather large class with a ton of dependencies, so it needs to be gone through careful to make sure the appropriate functionality is removed.

+`src/voldemort/cluster/failuredetector/ServerStoreVerifier.java`

+- `java.util.*`
+- ~~`voldemort.cluster.failuredetector.StoreVerifier`~~
+- `voldemort.VoldemortException`
+- `voldemort.cluster.Node`
+- `voldemort.server.RequestRoutingType`
+- `voldemort.server.StoreRepository`
+- `voldemort.server.VoldemortConfig`
+- `voldemort.store.Store`
+- `voldemort.store.UnreachableStoreException`
+- `voldemort.store.metadata.MetadataStore`
+- `voldemort.store.socket.SocketStoreFactory`
+- `voldemort.utils.ByteArray`
+- `voldemort.utils.Utils`

+This used to implement `StoreVerifier`, but I was able to remove that by patching a constant dependency.

+`src/voldemort/cluster/failuredetector/StoreVerifier.java`

+This is an interface that I was able to remove by just collapsing a constant value into `ServerStoreVerifier` and then changing references of `StoreVerifier` to `ServerStoreVerifier`.